cenfun/monocart-reporter/README.md

             // additional custom visitor for columns
             visitor: (data, metadata, collect) => {

-                // auto collect data from comments
-                const parserOptions = {
+                // auto collect data from the comments const parserOptions = {
                     // Indicate the mode the code should be parsed in.
                     // Can be one of "script", "module", or "unambiguous".
 Defaults to "script".